Note: This page is currently being updated and amended in line with the 2017 regulations which came into effect on June 18, 2017

 - the use, fit, testing and storage of personal protective equipment (PPE) if this forms part of the risk control measures.

-This division requires that the design (and altered design) of certain items of plant (as specified in Schedule 2) must be registered
+125 - 127 This division requires that the design (and altered design) of certain items of plant (as specified in Schedule 2) must be registered.
+The regs also allow for recognition of interstate designs.

 - The full text of the regulations can be viewed and downloaded from the Victorian Legislation and Parliamentary Documents website - click on Victorian Law Today, then on Statutory Rules, and then on "O" to find the Occupational Health and Safety Regulations.